Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Application to factor-based regression models

 To benchmark the obtained upper bounds in \cref{thm_PCA}, we establish the minimax lower bounds of the excess risk $\cE(h)$ for any measurable function $h: \RR^p \to \RR$ under models \eqref{model_X} and \eqref{model}.
 Although the factor model \eqref{model_X} is a particular instance for modeling the relationship between $X$ and $Z$, the obtained minimax lower bounds remain valid for the space of joint distributions of $Z$ and $X$ under more general dependence.
 To specify the RKHS for model \eqref{model}, we consider the following class of kernel functions

 Regular kernels were already required in the past work of \citet{yang2017randomized} to derive the minimax lower bounds for estimating $f^*$ under the classical KRR setting with a fixed design.
 In our case, we further need the kernel function to be universal in order to characterize the effect of predicting $Z$.
-As mentioned in \cref{rem_approx_error}, there is no approximation error for universal kernels.
+As mentioned in \cref{rem_approx_error}, there is no approximation error for universal kernels under mild assumptions.
 Our lower bounds below will hold pointwise for each $K\in \cK$.

 For the purpose of establishing minimax lower bounds, it suffices to choose $\epsilon \sim N(0, \sigma^2)$ under model \eqref{model} and $(Z, W)$ being jointly Gaussian under model \eqref{model_X}.
-For this setting, we use $\PP_\theta$ to denote the set of all distributions of $\cD$ as well as the test data point $ (Y,X)$, parametrized by
+For this setting, we use $\PP_\theta$ to denote the set of all distributions of $\cD$, parametrized by

 Let $\EE_{\theta}$ denote its corresponding expectation.
 The following theorem states the minimax lower bounds of the excess risk under the above specification.
-Its proof can be found in \cref{app_sec_proof_lower_bound}.

 \begin{theorem} Under models \eqref{model_X} and \eqref{model}, consider any kernel function $K\in \cK$.
 Assume $n$ is sufficiently large such that $d(\delta_n) \ge 128 \log 2$.
 There exists some constant $c>0$ depending on $\sigma^2$ only and some absolute constant $c'>0$ such that